rohithgoud30/true_mates_backend_challenge/README.md

 #### Note:

-- I understand that some parts of the code may not be consistent, for example, I know how to add middleware for each route and pass authorization tokens through headers.
+- I understand that some parts of the code may not be consistent, for example, I know how to add middleware for each route and pass authorization tokens as cookies or in headers.
 I can also pass a few values in query parameters and search parameters instead of passing them through the body of the API.
 I totally understand that I just want to show different possible combinations.
 I am confident that when I am in a business setting, I will follow the standards of the project.
 However, the specific implementation depends on the data sent from the frontend and the business logic requirements.
 I am familiar with good practices and industry standards, and I can apply them accordingly.

 ## Installation